emwta/pxt-iBit/README.md

 })
 ```

-* Example for Servo, count degree servo 1,2 degree from 0 to 180 if degree as 180 set to 0
+* Example for Servo, drive the servo motor's movement angle at Servo output 1 and 2 from `0 - 180` and back to 0 to restart again.

 ```blocks
 basic.forever(() => {